Updated June 2020

 Dassel-Cokato Early Childhood is a program of Dassel-Cokato Community Education, specifically designed for families with children ages birth to 5 (not yet in kindergarten).

 Play and Learn Preschool is proud to be a 4-Star Parent Aware-rated program.
-Classes for 4-year-olds take place at Dassel Elementary and Cokato Elementary.
+Classes for 4-year-olds take place at the Early Childhood Center, Dassel Elementary and Cokato Elementary.
 The Early Childhood Center hosts preschool classes for 3-year-olds, and ECFE classes for families with children ages birth to 5, not yet in kindergarten.

 The den usually meets one to two times a month, and the pack meets once a month.
 At den meetings and pack meetings, Cub Scouts do different things for fun and learning.
 While having fun, Scouts also earn badges and awards.
 Cub Scouts also participate in summer day camp and resident camp.